Brand Name(s): Desyrel, Desyrel Dividose, Oleptro, Trazodone D

 - 100 mg orally once per day.

-- Monoamine oxidase inhibitors: Do not administer trazodone within 14 days of administering a monoamine oxidase inhibitors when treating a psychiatric disorder
+- Monoamine oxidase inhibitors: Do not administer trazodone within 14 days of administering monoamine oxidase inhibitors when treating a psychiatric disorder

 - Co-administration with monoamine oxidase inhibitors linezolid or IV methylene blue